Vonage/vivid/docs/vivid-overlay-lifecycle.md

 Advanced consumer might like to manage the visual application state (we mean Vivid's part, eg theming) as per user setting.

-This case would involve an async work to be done client side, eg fetching personalised settings from the server or from a local storage like IndexedDB.
+This case would involve an async work to be done client side, eg fetching personalized settings from the server or from a local storage like IndexedDB.

 Init with __none__ keyword designed exactly for that.
 It will prevent auto init of the __vivid core__.
 It can be done in the following manner: